NUOPTIMA

 What is Commercial Due Diligence?

 Commercial (or market) due diligence is vital in strategically validating the opportunity.
 It considers market share, market size, customer base, potential future returns, and competitors.
 This type of due diligence aims to see if the deal is financially feasible and the chance of realising value from it.
 Commercial due diligence is key in giving the prospective buyer a detailed understanding of a target’s current positioning and long-term viability.
 It lets parties make informed decisions and enter negotiations with an accurate picture of the company.
 It ensures both parties know the relative positions of the business, if there are any threats to the model, and how to successfully navigate the post-deal industry landscape.
-Commercial due diligence typically involves:
+This process is crucial for private equity value creation, as it typically involves:

 • Looking at market trends